 Your users are your best source of information to inform future iterations and increase product fit.
 Basically, if they say jump, you ask, “how high?”

 Add an optional (short!) survey during onboarding and after a user completes a specific task, and relate those statistics to demographic information.
-So that if there are too many features, they’ll let you know (and you’ll know which kind of users think that.)
+So that if there are too many features, they’ll let you know (and you’ll know which users think that.)

 If you see a drop in users and session time after onboarding, investigate where things went wrong.
 User feedback is everything.
 So, don’t squander the opportunity to perfect your product fit.

-Well, this was a lot.
+This was a lot.
 We know.
 So, it could be beneficial to consult product strategy experts who’ll help you put the theory to the rubber.

 Coincidentally, hi, we’re Goji Labs—a product and software development consultancy with experience in designing, “rescuing,” and deploying hundreds of products.